Njuraita/Customer-Support-Chatbot/README.md

 Email: sharon.n.njuraita@gmail.com

 🤝 Contributing

 Contributions are welcome

 🙏 Acknowledgments

 I would like to thank all the freely available resources made available online.

 📝 License

-This project is licensed under  - see the LICENSE file for details.
+This project is licensed under Creatives Commons Legal Code  - see the LICENSE file for details.